Adelaide combines exceptional food and wine, world-class events and immersive wildlife experiences.

 3. Day trips

 Our city streets are literally teeming with award-winning restaurants dishing up unique, mouth-watering flavours.
-Step into Adelaide’s house of decadence - Fugazzi - undoubtedly one of Australia’s best pasta haunts.
-Pull up a seat in a chic North African diner in the middle of Adelaide where Johannesburg-born chef Duncan Welgemoed dishes up a bold taste of Africa from chicken skin sandwiches, to woodfired cauliflower and fermented flatbreads at Africola.
-A fiery authentic yakitori fest?
-Reserve a table at Leigh Street institution Shōbōsho where smoky flavours are complemented with raw, cured, pickled and fermented dishes and are best served with a side of sashimi, noodles, yakitori, dumplings and bao.
-Even the humble pizza is elevated in Adelaide.
-Taste test your way around the city's best places to eat on a gastronomic safari with our guide to Adelaide's best restaurants.
+Step into Leigh Street institution Shōbōsho where smoky flavours are complemented with raw, cured, pickled and fermented dishes and are best served with a side of sashimi, noodles, yakitori, dumplings and bao.
+Adelaide's restaurants are undoubtedly best discovered by taste, so sample your way around the city's best places to eat and drink with our guide to Adelaide's best restaurants.

 5. Bar hopping